+- Mediation Committee

-- Personnel Committee - Audit Committee
+- Personnel Committee

+- Audit Committee

-The composition of the committees can be found on Page 14 of this report.
-Their activities are described in detail in the Report of the Supervisory Board (Page 10 onwards).
+The composition of the committees can be found on Page 17 of this report.
+Their activities have been described in detail in the Report of the Supervisory Board (Page 12 onwards).

 Composition and modus operandi of Board of Management